Vrixyz/bevy_awesome_prod/README.md

 - https://www.metabuild.de/

 # Promising
-Those are not quite ready to be in this list yet, but I believe they could be at some point.
+Those are not quite ready to be in this list yet[^2], but I believe they could be at some point.

 - [Tiny Glade](https://store.steampowered.com/app/2198150/Tiny_Glade/): small relaxing game about doodling castles. (bevy_ecs, custom renderer)
 - [PressingThumbs](https://www.pressingthumbs.com/newsletter/): an unnamed city builder, hitting steam "when it's ready", dev started in bevy 0.4